 “It looks like the airport will open the morra and flights will stairt efter noon.
 The airlines are puttin’ on mair flights tae try an clear the backlog.
 When we get back tae the Community Centre we'll find oot mair.”

 Just then Joe comes running across the car-park from the studio clutching a large package.
 As he enters the bus he calls out, “ I've got aw yer photies an Caitriona an Sam hae signed each yin.
 Yin big colour photie fir each o ye.
 I'll hand them oot when we git tae Slamannan.”

 When the bus pulls into the car-park at the Community Centre, Morag comes running out.

 “Yer flight tae Tampa, Florida is yin o the first tae gang oot, tomorra efternoon.
 I'm sure ye will a be glad tae get back tae America efter all yer adventures here.”

-Joe laughed and said,” Naw, naw, They all want tae bide here and be extras in Outlander for ever !”
+Joe laughs “Naw, naw, they all want tae bide here and be extras in Outlander forever!”

 “Yes we all want to stay here forever,” echo Skye, Ethel and Gladys and the rest.